All Episodes

 Absolutely.

-Kate, can't thanks for the call.
+Kate, thanks for the call.

-I uh I appreciate it.
+I appreciate it.

 Many warming unexpectedly to Clinton.

-Don Schwartz, who describes himself as a super deniac progressive type, decided to back Hillary Clinton, whose centrist views he concedes do not necessarily match his own for a simple reason.
+Don Schwartz, who describes himself as a superdeniac progressive type, decided to back Hillary Clinton, whose centrist views, he concedes, do not necessarily match his own, for a simple reason.

 He wanted finally to be with a winner.

-When I was actually surprised how many people said they were for Hillary.
+But I was actually surprised how many people said they were for Hillary.

 Now they're getting to know her and they're starting to like her.